 Step 3: Tick all the partitions that are required for Windows to run from the selected image file.
 Here, MBR and Track 0 should be chosen.

 Step 4: Specify a target disk to restore the system image to.
-To let your PC can run properly, here you can choose the system disk as the destination disk.
+To let your PC run properly, here you can choose the system disk as the destination disk.
 Then, after clicking Next button, MiniTool ShadowMaker will tell you which partitions to be overwritten during the recovery.

 Step 5: Recovery process is performing, please wait patiently.

-Move 3: Perform a Universal Restore
+Operation 3: Perform a Universal Restore

 After finishing the recovery, your PC may fail to boot due to different hardware.
-In this case, you need to use Universal Restore feature of MiniTool ShadowMaker to repair the incompatibility issue.
+In this case, you need to use the Universal Restore feature of MiniTool ShadowMaker to repair the incompatibility issue.

 Related article: How Can You Do Windows Backup Restore to Different Computer?

-If you want to fix system image restore failed Windows 10/8/7 issue and still use the built-in Backup and Restore tool to protect the PC, what should you do?
+If you want to fix the system image restore failed Windows 10/8/7 issue and still use the built-in Backup and Restore tool to protect the PC, what should you do?
 The following are the full solutions to solve this problem in different cases.

-3 Cases: The System Image Restore Failed Windows 10/8/7
+3 Cases: the System Image Restore Failed Windows 10/8/7

 Case 1: System Image Restore Failed No Disk That Can Be Used